Decentrix/TetriX/README.md

 Tetrix can be used on any single-contract solidity file.
 You can optimize contract construction cost with it, but you can also view details about your contract such as ABI, bytecode, opcode and assembly.

-###Prerequisites
+### Prerequisites

 To install Tetrix, make sure package.json has been initiated in your project folder.
 More info on how to initiate package.json go [Here](https://docs.npmjs.com/cli/init)

-###Installing
+### Installing

-In your command line:
+In the command line:

 ```
 npm install tetrix